nurbujang/pands-project/README.md

 8. For Question 2, I set the background using seaborn, set the grid position of the subplots, and plotted the histogram (31-32).
 I also added the  kernel density estimation (KDE) according to (33) and added the supertitle (34-35).
 Tight layout automatically adjusts the subplots to fit nicely into the figure area (36).
 Then, I saved the histogram into iris.png file using plt.savefig according to (37).
 9. For Question 3, I used seaborn pairplot according to (38-41) based on the hue (42).
 I customized the color palette according to (43-44).
 I also added regression lines (45-47) and adjusted the figure size (48).
 10. I performed 10 other analysis for Question 4, consisting of more data visualization techniques and basic Machine Learning analysis.
-11. The first Pearson Correlation analysis was done on all the 4 variables.
-For better visualization, I also a correlation matrix according to ()
+11. The first Pearson Correlation analysis was done on all the 4 variables on all three species grouped together using corr with Pearson Correlation as default (49-53).
+I eliminated the upper triangle for better readability (54). np.ones was used to create a boolean matrix with the same size as the correlation matrix (55) and astype(bool) converts the upper triangle values to False, while the lower triangle will have the True values (56-57).
+Then, I used pandas corr.where to return the same-sized dataframe, but False is converted to NaN on the upper triangle and finally, I printed the result in the terminal output (56-57).
+For better visualization, I also a created a correlation matrix using seaborn heatmap according to (58-59), customized the color bar (60) and modified the ticklabels (61-65).
 12. The second Pearson Correlation analysis was done by species group, to better understand which attributes are highly correlated within each species.
+This was done using df.groupby class with Iris species (66-68).
+The results were printed in the terminal.
+I found that this method offers more information than doing correlation on attributes for all three species grouped together.
 13. boxplot
 14. violin plot
 15. k-Nearest Neighbor Classifier